huzhlei/DASH-to-HLS-Playback/README.md

 #### Notes
 * If loading MPD from URL, media segments must locate at the same address of the given MPD file.
-* If choosing MPD from file system, media segments must be trackable at the root of the server.
+* If choosing MPD from file system, media segments must be trackable with a `<BaseURL>` tag.
 * It only supports MPD file with one period.
 If several periods in the MPD, it only works on the first period.

 ## Bulit With